Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 OP_DUP OP_HASH160 <pubkey_hash> OP_EQUALVERIFY OP_CHECKSIG

-This script means: “This UTXO can be spent by anyone who provides a public key that hashes to pubkey_hash and a valid signature from the corresponding private key.”
+In words: this UTXO is spendable by anyone who can present a public key that hashes to pubkey_hash, together with a valid signature from the matching private key.

 P2PKH unlocking script